agilejon/splunk-js/README.md

 Splunk JS SDK
 =============

+#### Don't use this.
+Since I wrote it, Splunk has improved their own [SDK for JavaScript](https://github.com/splunk/splunk-sdk-javascript) and it's now a much better option.

 * Requires jQuery 1.7+ * (really, just requires the jQuery deferred object)

 Splunk has decent support for returning JSON data but, as of 4.3, the Javascript SDK suxors.
 This just a start on a better JS SDK.
 To get this to work, I ended up turning off SSL from within the Splunk management console.
 Our Splunk installation is internal to our network so this didn't seem like a problem.